Is Prague a great place to live as an expat?

 - Internet costs $20/month

-Rent of a one-bedroom apartment costs $630/month (this is the kicker-the market in Prague is very much a landlord’s market, the prices are high and nearly impossible to survive with this example, what my boyfriend and I paid, is very low.)
+The rent of a one-bedroom apartment costs $630/month (this is the kicker-the market in Prague is very much a landlord’s market, the prices are high, and nearly impossible to survive with this example, what my boyfriend and I paid is very low.)

 A year’s transport ticket good for tram, train, metro, and bus costs $165 (this is the best deal in town!)